ThPython/Projekt-DIS18a.1--Gruppe1/README.md

 ## Data basis

-As a dataset we downloaded the most popular 1,000 movies as CSV (IMDB-Movie-Data.csv) from the website "https://www.kaggle.com/PromptCloudHQ/imdb-data".
-We took from this dataset the first 500 movies and the columns "Title", "Genre" and "Director".
-For the genres we decided to take only the first named genre, so that in Gephi the visualization does not look too complex.
-As a next step we added an "ID" column.
-Using SVERWEIS we assigned each movie the corresponding ID from the MovieLens database, so that we can use the Rating.csv from the MovieLens database for the Recommander system.

 ## Gephi

 Gephi is a visualization software for all types of graphics.
 It is open source and free of charge.
 In our project we used Gephi for a knowledge graph.
 We chose this software because it is very easy to use.
 It is very easy to combine two or more values, which is important for the creation of a knowledge graph and was crucial for us.
 For Gephi, in most cases you read a CSV file that contains the values you want to connect.
 The software then creates the connections, resulting in a Knowledge Graph.